 We can see it happening all time, for example:

 - Taxi vs Uber – the Taxi business got upturned completely by on-demand apps like Uber, Lyft, and car sharing applications like Sixt or Car2go which forced the change of an entire industry.

 - Cell phones vs Smartphones – iPhone completely dominated the mobile phone industry, effectively rendering usual cell phones irrelevant.
 Industry leaders like Nokia missed the beat on the big transformation and eventually got pushed back and overtaken.

 - Streaming Platforms vs TV – The rise of the streaming platforms is a topic that deserves a separate article or 10, but the point is – Netflix, Youtube, Hulu are now the most common way to get your entertainment and information.
 Youtube channels with millions of subscribers have more views than huge media moguls like Fox News.

 Summarizing, because of their size, corporations require more time for an organizational shift and are slower to adapt, due to their size.
-Start-ups, on the other hand, are way more agile, quicker to adjust but are limited in terms of resources.
+Start-ups, on the other hand, are way more agile, and quicker to adjust but are limited in terms of resources.

 There is a clear potential for cooperation between start-ups and corporations and the common denominator is innovation.

 That’s why corporate innovation is the only way forward for huge enterprises and frequently start-ups play a big part in making that transformation happen.